ASzot/NewPersonalWebsite/content/posts/position_embeddings.md

         return q_or_v
 ```

-This interface can be used in a transformer forward pass through:
+This interface is used in the following transformer forward pass.
 ```python
 def transformer_forward(model: CausalTransformer, input_tokens: Tensor) -> Tensor:
     """